jhipster/generator-jhipster-ionic/README.md

 # Usage

 Create a JHipster app using `yo jhipster`, or a backend-only with `yo jhipster:server`.
-Choose `JWT` as the authentication type since that's the only one supported at this time.
+Choose `JWT` or `OAuth 2.0` as the authentication type.

 In a directory alongside your JHipster app, run this module.
 This will create an Ionic app for you and install the necessary JHipster files for it to communicate with the backend.